ComradDoge/DogeEU4/README.md

 - Various localisation and decision fixes or tweaks.
 - Roman primary culture also gets the stronger version of hellenic deities.
+- Added a version of the Croatian mission from Ante Bellum tree by Parmelion.
+- Replaced old Serbian mission tree with a version of Ante Bellum Serbian tree by Parmelion.
 - Rasulids/Yemen and Sweden also now get an option to choose missions if you have the appropriate DLC.
-- Nestorian religion completely changed and replaced by a version of Religion & Cultures Expanded system by LimonenZitrone.
+- Nestorian religion systems completely changed and replaced by a version of Religion & Cultures Expanded system by LimonenZitrone.
 - Vanilla Flavour now has more provinces with the non-vanilla religions so that players have more options to convert and play with those religions.
 - Additional Angevin forming decision brought back for some tags so that you are not always forced into playing through English mission tree to form it.